Magritte-code/pomme/README.md

 ## Contributing or Collaborating

 We are open to any contributions to or scientific collaborations regarding p3droslo.
-More detailed information can be found [here](https://github.com/Magritte-code/p3droslo/blob/main/CONTRIBUTING.md)
+More information can be found [here](https://github.com/Magritte-code/p3droslo/blob/main/CONTRIBUTING.md)

 ## Acknowledgements